 Our undergraduate BMed MD program produces students who are skilled, professional and innovative clinicians.
 Our Exercise Physiology program produces graduates that play a vital role in the prevention and management of chronic disease and injury and our new Bachelor of International Public Health is designed to build and strengthen the international public health workforce.

-Our undergraduate Medicine program is an integrated, outcome-based which aims to graduate life-long learners with a high degree of professionalism.
-The program – which incorporates hands-on learning in wards from year one – reflects the changing patterns of health and disease, changing community expectation in medical practice and the huge expansion of knowledge in biomedical and social sciences, and information technology.
+Our undergraduate Medicine program is an integrated, outcome-based program which aims to graduate life-long learners with a high degree of professionalism.
+The program incorporates hands-on learning in wards from year one to reflects the changing patterns of health and disease, changing community expectation in medical practice, the huge expansion of knowledge in biomedical and social sciences and information technology.